 All in all, our team believes liposuction can provide patients with the most convenient treatment experience, as well as the most effective results for selective fat removal.
 If you have any questions or concerns about the procedure, or if you are unsure which treatment can best address your concerns, please don’t hesitate to reach out to our practice.

 At the Cosmetic Surgery Center of Huntsville, Dr. Durst has found that patients are extremely happy with their liposuction procedures.
-If you are frustrated with the results of your diet and exercise program and think that liposuction may be what you need to achieve your dream body, please contact Julie at (256) 881-4200 to schedule your consultation and examination.
+If you are frustrated with the results of your diet and exercise program and think that liposuction may be what you need to achieve your dream body, please contact our staff at (256) 881-4200 to schedule your consultation and examination.